dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     {
     }

+#### NullStoredProcedureParameters
+This class is used when the stored procedure does not require any parameters.

+    /// <summary>
+    /// An object that represents the absence of parameters
+    /// for a stored procedure
+    /// </summary>
+    public class NullStoredProcedureParameters
+    {
+    }

-So we could define the class that represents this stored procedure as follows:
+So we could define the class that represents this stored procedure as follows...

     internal class AccountLastUpdatedDateTimeReset
         : StoredProcedureBase<NullStoredProcedureResult, NullStoredProcedureParameters>
     {
-        public MostBasicStoredProcedure2()
+        public AccountLastUpdatedDateTimeReset()
             : base(new NullStoredProcedureParameters())
         {
         }
     }

-But this is a bit cumbersome for such a basic stored procedure, so the framework provides another abstract base class **NoParametersNoReturnTypeStoredProcedureBase** which our stored procedure class can inherit from making our code more succinct.
+...but this is a bit cumbersome for such a basic stored procedure.
+Having to define the "Null" return type and "Null" parameters is a bit clumsey, so the framework provides another abstract base class **NoParametersNoReturnTypeStoredProcedureBase** which our stored procedure class can inherit from which does this for us and makes our code a little more succinct.
+Now we can define the class like below:

     internal class AccountLastUpdatedDateTimeReset
         : NoParametersNoReturnTypeStoredProcedureBase
     {
     }

 We do not need to provide a constructor as the **NoParametersNoReturnTypeStoredProcedureBase** already handles this for us in its default constructor.
-We can call the procedure using the code given below.
+We can call the procedure using the code given in teh test below.
+Please note the `SqlConnectionExampleTestBase` base class just sets up the SqlConnection for teh test and handles opening and closing of the SqlConnection for us.

     [TestClass]
     public class StoredProcedureWithoutParametersOrReturnType